Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Fixing transmission problems is costly, averaging $4,000, as a new transmission is often required.
 Most repairs occur in the 80-120K mile range.
 Compared to full-size SUVs like the Pathfinder and Enclave, the Escape’s transmission could be more reliable.

-Banging sounds, burning odor, sluggish response, leaking fluid, and a check engine light are signs of transmission problems.
+Banging sounds, burning odour, sluggish response, leaking fluid, and a check engine light are signs of transmission problems.
 If you are considering buying a used Ford Escape, test drive the car and have a local mechanic inspect it for transmission Ford Escape Problems.

 Based on owner complaints, the 2001-2004, 2007, 2009-2012, and 2014-2020 models are more reliable.
 Avoid the 2005, 2006, 2008, and 2013 model years.